Guides

 Frequently asked questions

-What is the fastest way to validate a startup idea without building?
+• What is the fastest way to validate an idea without building?

 Start with a narrow problem, gather recurring complaints, interview buyers, and publish a focused page or offer that tests whether the pain is urgent enough to earn action.